jergason/blorg/_posts/2016-10-28-running-a-tech-conference.md

 React Rally is unabashedly a single track conference.
 This is a deliberate choice that we feel is better for the attendees and speakers.

-At a multitrack conference
-attendees can end up watching a completely different conference than their peers.
+At a multitrack conference attendees can end up watching a completely different conference than their peers.
 No one goes to the same subset of talks.
-Multitrack conferences also produce <span style="cursor:help;" title="fear of missing out">FOMO</span> -; what if the talk you're watching isn't the absolute best talk in this slot?
+Multitrack conferences also produce <span style="cursor:help;" title="fear of missing out">FOMO</span> - what if the talk you're watching isn't the absolute best talk in this time slot?
 Through no fault of the speaker I have tuned out or even ducked out of talks part way through instead of giving the talk my full attention.
 I get way more out of talks when I pay attention to them, and single track conferences help me pay attention.

 Single track conferences create shared experiences.
 The entire conference is in it together.
 All the attendees see the same talks, which means they can chat